PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-35. Adafruit Pyloton open source bike computer
+35. Porting the Adafruit Pyloton open source bike computer to a platform with more features:

 .
 .